 Length-based selectivity curves were estimated for the fishery and survey fleets, and agebased selectivity of 1.0 starting at age 1 for the growth fleet.
 Model explorations included parameterizing the fleets with double normal selectivity.
-Selectivity of the commercial dead fleet and the CDFW ROV survey were consistently estimated as asymptotic through base model development and were simplified to two parameter logistic selectivity in the base model.
-Peak selectivity for the commercial dead fleet was estimated at 34 cm, and 32 cm for the ROV survey.
+Selectivity of the commercial dead fleet was consistently estimated as asymptotic through base model development and was simplified to two parameter logistic selectivity in the base model.
+Peak selectivity for the commercial dead fleet was estimated at 34 cm.
 Plots of the estimated selectivities are shown in Figure 54.

 Length-based selectivity curves were estimated for the fishery and survey fleets, and agebased selectivity of 1.0 starting at age 1 for the growth fleet.
 Model explorations included parameterizing the fleets with double normal selectivity.
-Selectivity of the commercial dead fleet and the CDFW ROV survey were continually estimated as asymptotic through base model development and were simplified to two parameter logistic selectivity in the base model.
-Peak selectivity for the commercial dead fleet was estimated at 34 cm and 32 cm for the CDFW ROV survey.
+Selectivity of the commercial dead fleet was continually estimated as asymptotic through base model development and was simplified to two parameter logistic selectivity in the base model.
+Peak selectivity for the commercial dead fleet was estimated at 34 cm.
 Plots of the estimated selectivities are shown in Figure 54.